 Tuned v original

-I kept everything original, partly for cost reasons, but mostly because I think original is best.
+I kept everything original, because I think original is best.

 A fast & furious Evo2